Geislingen an der Steige

 Geislingen is also a city of students.
-The University of Applied Sciences for Economy and Environment is known far beyond the borders with best rankings.A medieval town with alemannic half-timbered houses testifies to a long history, which can also be seen during a walk through the town.
+The University of Applied Sciences for Economy and Environment is known far beyond the borders with best rankings.
+A medieval town with alemannic half-timbered houses testifies to a long history, which can also be seen during a walk through the town.

 The coat

-The coat of arms of Geislingen shows a shield divided by black and silver.

-shield overlaid with a five-petaled, golden, red rose with green sepals.
+The coat of arms of Geislingen shows a shield divided by black and silver, overlaid with a five-petaled, golden, red rose with green sepals.
 The town flag is black and white.

 In 1367, Count Ulrich von Helfenstein stipulated in a city ordinance that the city seal should have his full coat of arms.
 This seal remained for some time even after the sale of Geislingen in 1396 to the imperial city of Ulm.
 In 1422 the divided shield of the city of Ulm can be proven in the seal for the first time.
 Whether the rose was already present in the poorly preserved seal impression cannot be said with certainty.
 The city colors black and white were mentioned for the first time in a marksmen's book in 1557.